Rebalancing Contrastive Alignment with Bottlenecked Semantic Increments in Text-Video Retrieval: Limitations

-Our approach relies heavily on adjusting $\Delta_{ij}$ through gradient-based optimization, but $\Delta_{ij}$ lacks a more generalizable supervision signal.
+\paragraph{Lack of generalized supervision for \texorpdfstring{$\Delta_{ij}$}{Delta extunderscore{ij}}.} Our approach relies heavily on adjusting $\Delta_{ij}$ through gradient-based optimization, but $\Delta_{ij}$ lacks a more generalizable supervision signal.
 Currently, we are optimizing each pair-wise $\Delta_{ij}$ based solely on the gradient of the InfoNCE loss, which only loosely guides the optimization direction.
 While this helps alleviate the tension between positive and negative pairs, it does not provide a stronger supervisory signal to guide the model toward a better generalization across unseen data.

-In summary, while the method presents an effective way of mitigating gradient tension and improving the performance of contrastive learning, these limitations highlight areas for further development in future work.